rancher/elemental-docs/versioned_docs/version-1.6/cloud-config-reference.md

 Elemental Toolkit integrates five predefined stages into the OS boot process.

-1. **`rootfs`**: this stage runs on early boot inside the init ram disk, just after mounting the root device (typically at `/sysroot`).
+1. **`rootfs`**: this stage runs on early boot inside the init ram disk, just *after* mounting the root device (typically at `/sysroot`).
-   This stage can be used to define first-boot steps like expanding or creating persistent partitions.
+   This stage can be used to define first-boot steps like creating new partitions.
 Ephemeral and  persistent paths are typically defined at this stage.
 Executed as part of the `initrd-root-fs.target`.

 2. **`initramfs`**: this stage runs inside the init ram disk too, but on a later stage just before switching root.
 This stage runs in a chrooted environment to the actual root device.
 This stage is handy to set some system parameters that might be relevant to systemd